 Consequences if Violated

 With criminal liability law enforcement does have the right to enforce a protective order, and a violation may result in serious criminal charges.
-Local law enforcement knows of all protective orders in their area, and they will immediately seek the offender’s arrest.
+Local law enforcement knows of all protective orders in their area and will immediately seek the offender's arrest.
 A violation is also a Class A misdemeanor, punishable by jail or fine.
 If you have more than 2 past convictions, a violation turns into a 3rd degree felony.
 If the offense is done the presence of law enforcement, they can be arrested on the spot, but may need to obtain a warrant for other violations before an arrest.

 Lastly, in civil terms, the judge who ordered the protective order may also punish the offender by fining them, jailing them, or both.